AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

     Scale: [floats]
 ```
 * Make the value of the segments work require set the corresponding value of the parent set also.
-* if color value is "orig". so the corresponding segment color will keep in its original color. can used for the colored feathers
+* if `Color` value is `orig`. so the corresponding segment will keep in original color... e.g... the colored feathers
 * We have some "unique" segments. they will change color in other stuff than hair.
-  * the segment 101, used for dash trail color.
+  * the segment `101`, used for dash trail color.
-  * the segment 102, used for dash particle color.
+  * the segment `102`, used for dash particle color.
-  * the segment -101, used for hair border color.
+  * the segment `-101`, used for hair border color.
+  * the segment `-102`, used for hair flashes color.

 ---
 ### OutlineColor